Chapters of Life

 Copyright and Fair Use

-This incredibly comprehensive Web site sponsored by Stanford University describes copyright, fair use, the public domain, permissions, releases, U.S. agencies and lists dozens of copyright Web sites.
+This incredibly comprehensive Web site sponsored by Stanford University describes copyright, fair use, the public domain, permissions, releases, and U.S. agencies and lists dozens of copyright Web sites.

 Copyright Crash Course

-The University of Texas offers a free crash course on copyright, addressing the use of photos, images, videos or other items; defining fair use; copyright management; concerns with multimedia creations and the digital revolution; and a tutorial with a test.
+The University of Texas offers a free crash course on copyright, addressing the use of photos, images, videos, or other items; defining fair use; copyright management; concerns with multimedia creations and the digital revolution; and a tutorial with a test.

 United States Copyright Office